Novus-School/novus/notes/02_dev_local.md

 Installing: com.datomic/dev-local {:mvn/version "1.0.242"}
 ```

+### Step 3: Specify storage location for datomic for local development

-4. Next step is to specify the storage location for datomic.
-Head to home directory and create a directory called `.datomic`avigate to `.datomic` directory and create a file called `dev-local.edn`.
+- Next step is to specify the storage location for datomic.
+- Head to home directory and create a directory called `.datomic`avigate to `.datomic` directory and create a file called `dev-local.edn`.
 Inside the `edn` file create a map and specify the storage directory `:storage-dir`.
-In my case the value is `/Users/vishalgautam/.datomic/storage`.
+- In my case the value is `/Users/vishalgautam/.datomic/storage`.
 ```clj
 {:storage-dir "/Users/vishalgautam/.datomic/storage"}
 ```
 Please note that it needs to be a full path.
 With this done we are done with the dev local.
 Next step is to configure your secret `settings.yml`

+### Step 4: Configure `settings.yml`

-5. First go to the `home` directory and navigate to `.m2`.
-Inside `.m2` directory should contain a single directory called `repository`.
-This directory contains all the cached folders from maven.
+- First go to the `home` directory and navigate to `.m2`.
+- Inside `.m2` directory should contain a single directory called `repository`.
+- This directory contains all the cached folders from maven.
 Lets create a file called `settings.xml`

 ```sh
 ➜  .m2 touch settings.xml